xbach/docs/trezor-apps/bitstamp.rst

 What is Bitstamp?
 -----------------

-`Bitstamp <https://www.bitstamp.net>`_ Bitstamp is a bitcoin exchange based in Luxembourg.
+`Bitstamp <https://www.bitstamp.net>`_ is a bitcoin exchange based in Luxembourg.
 It allows trading between FIAT currency and bitcoin cryptocurrency.
 Thanks to `the support for TREZOR, exchanging your funds safely and more secure that ever before!

 Resources